Weight management ,

 This fatty tissue is called adipose tissue and although we need some of it, too much is not a good thing.
 Adipose tissue is mostly concentrated around the internal organs (where it’s called visceral fat) and just underneath the skin (where it’s called subcutaneous fat).

-Carrying too much adipose tissue and being overweight or obese can lead to health concerns such as heart disease, type 2 diabetes and certain cancers.
+Carrying too much adipose tissue and being overweight or obese could lead to further health concerns.

 What is Adiponectin?